saksham2410/CS223_Apr18_09/readme.txt

 2.Compile and run the file main.cpp
 3.Password of Admin is "password"
 4.Add questions and students in the database if required
+5. An instance of registered student:
+    Student Id : 1
+    FirstName  : Shreya
+    LastName   : Patel
+    Date Of Birth : 13-10-1997